 Wild Camping/ Freedom Camping

 Freedom or Wild Camping is a term used to describe camping that does not take place in an official campground or holiday park.
-In essence, it means pulling up of the side of the road spending the night just about anywhere.
+In essence, it means pulling up off the side of the road spending the night just about anywhere.
 Recent changes to the law have led to a great deal of uncertainty about freedom camping being still legal.
 To put the record straight, freedom camping is perfectly legal in New Zealand.
 It can be a wonderful way to explore its unique landscapes.
 However, if you wish to freedom camp, please read the following.

 Before you choose your camping spot it’s important to be aware of your responsibility to protect our country and to check if wild camping is permitted in your location.

-New Zealand’s indigenous Maori people strongly believe in the concept if Kaitiakitanga or guardianship.
+New Zealand’s indigenous Maori people strongly believe in the concept of Kaitiakitanga or guardianship.
 Behind this word is not just one simple definition but you can break it down to the following: This precious land and its natural resources are gifts and has been protected by our forebears for the benefit of present and future generations.
-It is our responsibility to guard the land as many generations have done before – and to encourage visitors to do the same..
+It is our responsibility to guard the land as many generations have done before – and to encourage visitors to do the same…

 A few reckless campers often traveling in campervans or cars with no toilet or water storage facilities, have tested the patience of many locals over recent years.
 They have dumped their waste on the roadside or wilderness, used the bush as a toilet and mistreated the beautiful land while wild camping.
-People who wild camp in an area where camping is not permitted, damage the area, dispose of wast in inappropriate ways, or refuse to move on if asked to by an enforcement officer can be issued with a NZ$200 instant fine.
+People who wild camp in an area where camping is not permitted, damage the area, dispose of waste in inappropriate ways, or refuse to move on if asked to by an enforcement officer can be issued with an 200NZ$ instant fine.
 The penalties for wild camping can be even larger if the offense is considered severe.

-Each local authority manages their wild camping for its communities.
+Each local authority manages its wild camping for its communities.
 Most local authorities have bylaws to control wild camping in specific areas.
 In some places it is required to purchase a wild camping permit or pay a small fee around NZ$6 per night.

 Please don’t assume you can wild camp anywhere.
-Always check for “no overnight camping” signs and double check with the locals.
+Always check for “no overnight camping” signs and double-check with the locals.
 Unfortunately, more and more wild camping restricted areas are popping up.
 If you help following these rules, wild camping will stay permitted.